 What is the primary difference between MintMCP and Lasso.Security MCP Gateway?

-MintMCP provides a managed enterprise platform with SOC 2 Type II attestation, one-click deployment, and pre-built connectors designed for rapid production deployment in regulated industries.
-Lasso.Security offers an MIT-licensed open-source gateway with a security-first approach featuring real-time threat detection and a plugin architecture.
-MintMCP prioritizes deployment speed and compliance readiness, while Lasso.Security focuses on security customization for teams with DevOps expertise.
+MintMCP provides a managed enterprise platform with SOC 2 Type II audited security controls, compliance with HIPAA standards, BAA availability, one-click deployment, Virtual MCP Bundles, Agent Bundles, and hosted MCP connectors designed for rapid production deployment in regulated industries.
+Lasso.Security offers an open-source gateway with a security-first approach featuring threat detection and a plugin architecture.
+MintMCP prioritizes data-permissions-first governance, deployment speed, and compliance readiness, while Lasso.Security focuses on security customization for teams with DevOps expertise.

 How does MintMCP ensure compliance with enterprise security standards?

-MintMCP maintains SOC 2 Type II attestation verified by independent auditors, providing documented security controls for enterprise procurement.
+MintMCP is SOC 2 Type II audited and compliant with HIPAA standards, with BAA availability, providing documented security controls for enterprise procurement.
 The platform offers complete audit trails, enterprise authentication, and compliance-ready logging that can support regulated environments and internal review processes.
 Every MCP interaction, access request, and configuration change is logged for security review and incident response.

 Can MintMCP support existing AI client deployments?

 Yes.
-MintMCP supports Claude (Desktop and Web), ChatGPT (via Custom GPTs and Actions), Cursor, Microsoft Copilot, Gemini, and other MCP-compatible agents.
-The platform works with existing AI tool deployments without requiring changes to developer workflows—teams can connect current AI clients to MintMCP-governed MCP servers immediately.
+MintMCP supports Claude, Cursor, ChatGPT, Gemini, Microsoft Copilot, and other MCP-compatible agents.
+The platform works with existing AI tool deployments without requiring changes to developer workflows, so teams can connect current AI clients to MintMCP-governed MCP servers immediately.

 What deployment options are available for MintMCP?

-MintMCP currently offers a managed cloud service with enterprise SLAs, automatic failover, and high availability.
-Organizations with on-premise or self-hosted requirements can discuss deployment scope and availability with MintMCP during procurement.
-The managed approach eliminates infrastructure overhead while providing centralized governance and operational support.
+MintMCP is managed SaaS-first, with US and EU availability, and VPC/self-hosted deployment available on request.
+Organizations with VPC, on-premise, or self-hosted requirements can discuss deployment scope and availability with MintMCP during procurement.
+The managed approach reduces infrastructure overhead while providing centralized governance and operational support.

 How does MintMCP help control costs and improve observability?

-MintMCP provides real-time dashboards tracking usage patterns, cost analytics with spending breakdowns by team and project, and performance metrics including response times and error rates.
+MintMCP provides real-time dashboards tracking usage patterns, centralized observability by team and project, and performance metrics including response times and error rates.
 The platform logs which data sources each AI tool accesses, enabling organizations to optimize AI tool investments, identify adoption patterns, and demonstrate governance during audits.

 What enterprise integrations does MintMCP offer?